 The result includes a large sum of data, which is quite hard to find some significant results in it.
 However, the EM algorithm did succeed in

 part the raw data into two different sets with similar size.
 For most of the attributes int the result list, the difference is not obvious.
-However, for some of the binary attributes, the classification martix showed that the 2 sets generated by this algorithm have huge difference in those
+However, for some of the binary attributes, the classification matrix showed that the 2 sets generated by this algorithm have huge difference in those properties.

-properities.
 We picked out these attributes as following:

 Attributes picked out in the result of EM